-Although, the wordings of both definitions are different, meaning is same, and you can conclude that:
+Although the wording of each definitions is different, the meaning is the same.
+You can conclude that:

-- The nature of the project is temporary, and
+- The nature of a project is temporary.

-- The project is undertaken to produce a unique output, for example, a product, service, or a result.
+- A project is undertaken to produce a unique output.
+Output can be a product, service, or result.

-A project may also produce a service-related output; for example, setting up a call center to help customers in solving their problems.
+A project may also produce a service-related output; for example, setting up a call center to help customers solve problems.

 What is an Operation?

-- Operations don’t produce anything new, but they are necessary to maintain and sustain the system.
+- Operations do not produce new things, but they are necessary to maintain and sustain the system.

-- Operations are used to run regular business models, achieve the goals of the business, and sustain the business.
+- Operations are used to run regular business models, achieve the goals of the business, and support the business.

-- Operations are different as opposed to projects, which are known for their uniqueness.
+- Operations are different from projects, which are known for their uniqueness.

-- Operations are permanent in nature, and their only constraint is to make profit for the organisation.
+- Operations are permanent, and their only constraint is to make a profit for the organization.

 Any manufacturing or production process can be an example of an operation.

-Projects are unique and temporary (definitive beginning and ending), while operations are ongoing and permanent with repetitive output.
+- Projects are unique and temporary, while operations are ongoing and permanent with a repetitive output.

-- Projects have a fixed budget; on the other hand, operations have to earn a profit in order to run the business.
+- Projects have a fixed budget, while operations have to earn a profit to run the business.

-- Projects create a unique product, service, or result; Operations produce the same product, aim to earn a profit, and keep the system running.
+- Projects create a unique product, service, or result, while operations produce the same product, aim to earn a profit and keep the system running.

-Let’s say you have been given a project to build a car manufacturing facility.
+Assume you were given a project to build a car manufacturing facility.

-You build the facility and deliver to the client.
-Your job is completed, and the client has started manufacturing the cars.
+You build the facility and deliver it to the client.
+Your job is completed, and the client has started manufacturing cars.

 In this example, building the facility is an example of a project, because here you constructed a car manufacturing facility and handed it over to the client and signed off.